QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Methods

 \subsection{Accelerating Inference by Sparse Query}

 In the design of modern FPN based detectors, small objects tend to be detected from high-resolution low-level feature maps.
 However, as the small objects are usually sparsely populated in space, the dense computation paradigm on high-resolution feature maps is highly inefficient.
-Inspired by this observation, we propose a coarse-to-fine approach to reduce the computation cost of low-level pyramids: first, the rough locations of small objects are predicted on coarse feature maps, and then the corresponding locations on fine feature maps are intensively computed.
-This process can be viewed as a query process: the rough locations are query keys, and the high-resolution features used to detected small objects are query values, thus we call our approach \textbf{\qdet}.
-The full pipeline of our method is presented in Figure~\ref{fig:pipeline}.
+Inspired by this observation, we propose a coarse-to-fine approach to reduce the computation cost of low-level pyramids: First, the rough locations of small objects are predicted on coarse feature maps, and then the corresponding locations on fine feature maps are intensively computed.
+This process can be viewed as a query process: the rough locations are query keys, and the high-resolution features used to detect small objects are query values; thus we call our approach \textbf{\qdet}.
+The whole pipeline of our method is presented in Figure~\ref{fig:pipeline}.

 To predict the coarse locations of small objects, we add a query head that is parallel to the classification and regression heads.
 The query head receives feature map $P_l$ with stride $2^l$ as input, and output a heatmap $V_l \in \mathbb{R}^{H' \times W'}$ with $V_l^{i,j}$ indicating the probability of that the grid $(i, j)$ contains a small object.
-Formally, for any object $o$ with center location $(x_o, y_o)$, if its size is less than a predefined threshold $s_l$, the label of corresponding location $q_l^o =(x^o_l, y^o_l) =(\lfloor \frac{x_o}{2^l} \rfloor, \lfloor\frac{y_o}{2^l}\rfloor)$ on $V_l$ is set to 1, otherwise 0.
-During inference, we choose the points whose predicted scores are larger than a threshold $\sigma$ as queries.
-Here we set $s_l$ to the minimum anchor scale on $P_l$ for simplicity, and for anchor free detectors like FCOS \cite{tian2019fcos} it is set to the minimum regression range on $P_l$.
+During training, we define small objects on each level as objects whose scale is smaller than a pre-defined threshold $s_l$.
+Here we set $s_l$ to the minimum anchor scale on $P_l$ for simplicity, and for anchor-free detectors it is set to the minimum regression range on $P_l$.
+For a small object $o$, we encode the target map for Query Head by computing distance between its center location $(x_o, y_o)$ and every location on the feature map, and set locations whose distance is smaller than $s_l$ to 1, otherwise 0.
+Then the Query Head is trained using FocalLoss~\cite{lin2017focal}.
+During inference, we choose the locations whose predicted scores are larger than a threshold $\sigma$ as queries.
 Then $q_l^o$ will be mapped to its four nearest neighbors on $P_{l-1}$ as key positions $\{k_{l-1}^o\}$: